 The Rural Clinical School organises placements for all students to undertake experiential learning and practice in regional, rural and remote healthcare facilities.
 The Rural Health Stream further provides students with the opportunity for a year-long, integrated Year 3 placement in general practices and associated hospitals in rural towns.
 The Indigenous Health Stream provides opportunity for students to undertake a range of placements in Indigenous healthcare settings, including six week placement in the Northern Territory.

-Teaching staff of the ANU Medical School include ACT Health Directorate and clinical medical specialist academics from our healthcare partners, as well as leading researchers from the ANU College of Medicine, Biology and Environment.
+Teaching staff of the ANU Medical School include ACT Health Directorate and clinical medical specialist academics from our healthcare partners, as well as leading researchers from the ANU College of Health and Medicine.

 The ANU Medical School (ANUMS) undertakes to create and maintain an educational environment that encourages students to: